Conveyancing solicitors for transfer of equity

 What is a transfer of equity?

-A transfer of equity happens when an owner wants to add one or more people to the legal register of a property or may want to remove one or more people other than themselves from this register.
-This could mean creating a co-owner, taking a name off the lease or transferring it all together.
+A transfer of equity is a process that happens when an owner wants to change property ownership by adding or taking individuals off from the legal title.
+This could mean creating a co-owner, removing a name or transferring it all together.

 Description